Brodney Pool

-Brodney Depaul Pool (born May 24, 1984) is a former American football safety in the National Football League (NFL) for the Cleveland Browns and New York Jets.
-He played college football at Oklahoma.
+Brodney Depaul Pool (born May 24, 1984) is an American former professional football player who was a safety in the National Football League (NFL) for the Cleveland Browns and New York Jets.
+He played college football for the Oklahoma Sooners.

-Early years
+Early life

 Pool attended Westbury High School, where he was a five star recruit.
 As a junior, he had 114 tackles and 4 interceptions.
 During his senior season, he tallied 75 tackles and 11 interceptions (school record) at free safety.
 As a running back, he had 40 carries for 159 yards (3.975-yard avg.), 2 rushing touchdowns, 3 receptions for 112 yards (37.3-yard avg.) and 2 receiving touchdowns.